 These courses are intended for students where the language studied is entirely a second language and for whom there is no prior linguistic advantage.
-Students with background in any of the above languages should select an alternative language due to the limited educational benefit of a student's involvement in a foundation course, and their ineligibility to continue with the subject at the ATAR level.
+Students with background in any of the above languages should contact the Head of Languages, Mr Marcus Sharp, to discuss their language choice for Year 8.